Where did the idea for pwnRank come from?

 How can I stay up to date on list updates?

 Follow us on Twitter

-, and get the latest on future list updates.
+to get the latest on future list updates.

 Are there more plans for pwnRank.com?